BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Mt Moriah flag never goes down to honor veterans who have served our country.

 Mt.
-Moriah flag flies 24 hours a day rather than sunrise to sunset
+Moriah flag flies 24 hours a day rather than from sunrise to sunset

 A penny means you visited.
 A nickel means you and the veteran trained together.
 A dime means you and the veteran served together in some capacity.
 A quarter means you were there when they died.